3ximus/aerial-sddm-theme/README.md

 ```
 *Note that super user priviledges are needed to move files into that directory.*

-The theme can be tested by running `sddm-greeter --theme <path-to-this-repository>`
+The theme can be tested by running `sddm-greeter --test-mode --theme <path-to-this-repository>`

 ### Other notes